-Potentially Significant Impact Less Than Significant With New Mitigation Incorporated Less Than Significant Impact No Impact

-Wo ould the Project:

-a) Exceed wastewater treatment

-requirements of the applicable Regional \boxtimes

-Water Quality Control Board?

-ь) Require or result in the construction of

-new water or wastewater treatment

-facilities or expansion of existing

-facilities, the construction of which could

-cause significant environmental effects?

-c) Require or result in the construction of

-new storm water drainage facilities or

-expansion of existing facilities, the \boxtimes

-construction of which could cause

-significant environmental effects?

-d) Have sufficient water supplies available

-to serve the project from existing \bowtie

-entitlements and resources, or are new or

-expanded entitlements needed?

-e) Result in a determination by the

-wastewater treatment provider that

-serves or may serve the project that it \boxtimes

-has adequate capacity to serve the

-project's projected demand, in addition

-to the provider's existing commitments?
+Potentially Significant Impact Less Than Significant With New Mitigation Incorporated Less Than Significant Impact No Impact Would the Project: a) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? \boxtimes b) Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause cignificant environmental effects? cause significant environmental effects? c) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? d) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? \boxtimes

-Potentially Significant Impact Less Than Significant With New Mitigation Incorporated Less Than Significant Impact No Impact f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? g) Comply with federal, state and local statutes and regulations related to solid waste?
+Potentially Significant Impact Less Than Significant With New Mitigation Incorporated Less Than Significant Impact No Impact e) Result in a determination by the wastewater treatment provider that serves or may serve the project that it has adequate capacity to serve the project's projected demand, in addition to the provider's existing commitments? f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? \boxtimes g) Comply with federal, state and local statutes and regulations related to solid waste?